Statistical Physics (MATH327), Spring Term 2024

 Additional resources

-In addition to the gapped lecture notes, there is a tutorial activity on probabilities, entropy bounds, Stirling's formula, the mixing entropy, the Otto cycle, and the Einstein and Debye models of solids, along with a computer project and two homework assignments.
+In addition to the gapped lecture notes, there is a tutorial activity on probabilities, entropy bounds, Stirling's formula, the mixing entropy, the Otto cycle, the Einstein and Debye models of solids, and the Ising model on various lattice structures, along with a computer project and two homework assignments.

 Potentially useful statistical physics resources at roughly the level of this module include: